Amii911/Restroom-Radar/README.md

 ## How To Use

-- Restroom Radar NYC is a React-Flask fullstack application that allows users to read, create, update, and delete reviews for bathrooms across NYC.
+- Restroom Radar NYC is a React-Flask fullstack application that allows users to read, create, update, and delete bathrooms across NYC.
-- Use Search bar to find a restroom near you based on zipcode.
+- You must create a user name and a password in order to log in.
+- You can select a bathroom to see the details of the bathroom and the reviews.
+- You can create and read reviews.

 ---

-## Walkthrough

-- IMAGE

----

 ## Installation

-- For local installation, fork and clone this repository, then cd into your project folder and run the following commands:
+- For local installation, fork and clone this repository, then navigate into your project folder and run the following commands:

-- need to install server
+- Install the server-side dependencies using pipenv install and activate the virtual environment using pipenv shell
+    - run `python app.py` for port 5555

-- need to install client
+- In another terminal, navigate to the project directory and then into the client directory

-Hosts used.
+    - run `npm install`
+    - run `npm start`

 ---

 ## Resources
+No contributing at this time.
+For questions, please reach out to restroomradar@gmail.com